MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/issues/index.md

 ---
-description: Use the Issues tool to find and fix problems with your website.
+description: Use the Issues tool to identify and fix problems with the current webpage.
 title: Find and fix problems using the Issues tool
 author: MSEdgeTeam
 ms.author: msedgedevrel